About Our Canoeing and Sea Kayaking Holidays

 Guided Sea Kayaking Holidays

 If you’re a beginner our Introduction Course is a perfect play to start, allowing you to learn the basic skills while exploring beautiful surroundings.
+A bit harder but still on the easy side we have our Scottish Highlands sea kayaking holiday and our green-graded trip to the Isle of Mull.

 We also offer expeditions for the more experienced kayaker with wild camping on remote beaches and islands - a genuine wilderness experience.